 4.1 The media received by the contractor from the day the order is placed will be evaluated, regardless of the date of publication.
 The contractor reserves the right to change the content of its media programme at any time.
 Significant changes to the media programme by the contractor shall be communicated to the customer.

-4.2 The customer may change the content of its order (topic, number of keywords, mediacircle, etc.) at any time during the term of its order by notifying the contractor of this by 2 pm on the day before the change.
+4.2 The client may amend the content of the order (subject, number of key words, media circle etc.) at any time during the term of the order, by informing the contractor by 2:00pm on the day before the amendment.
 The order change will be observed after confirmation in text form and on the following working day.
 The change does not apply to clippings already in production.

 The contractor endeavours to adhere to the expected preparation date communicated with the order confirmation.
 In the event that this date is exceeded, a default is present only if the customer has set a reasonable grace period.
 The media clippings that are available at the time of the preparation of the press summaries or for the period of analysis, which the customer provides either no later than five working days before the agreed preparation date or which originate from a media monitoring order issued in parallel by the customer, will be processed.
 The integration of delivered media clippings after placement of the order requires a comprehensive revision of the result.
 This will take place for an additional fee.
 The clippings underlying the analyses and press summaries shall be made available to the customer on request.
 For periodical media resonance analyses or press summaries, the customer may change the nature and extent of their order subject to charges.
 The change will take effect upon written confirmation.

 In order to optimise customer results, tracking software is used in the ARGUS Portal.
 The customer agrees to this by using the ARGUS Portal.